jankampherbeek/EnigmaSuite/Enigma/Writerside/topics/UserManual.md

 ### Starting Enigma

-Click the Enigma icon to start the program.
+Click the Enigma icon to start the program, or search for Enigma in your windows apps and start it from there.

 ![](start-icon.png)